arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/datasheet/datasheet.md

 **Easy IoT applications:** build projects without writing any networking code in the Arduino IoT Cloud.
 Monitor your board, connect it with other boards and services, and develop cool IoT projects.

-**LED Matrix:** the 12x8 LED matrix on the board can be used for animations, text scrolling or mini-games.
-It is also a fun feature that can be used to personalise your board!
+**LED Matrix:** the 12x8 LED matrix on the board can be used for showing animations, text scrolling, create mini-games and much more, being the perfect feature to give your project more personality.

 ### Related Products
 * UNO R3